 Chapter 2 - Establishment of Jordan and the Alliance with the West (Ronen Yitzhak, Western Galilee College, Acre, Israel)

-The chapter will describe the establishment of the Transjordan and the ties which created with Britain.
-It will argue that relations with Britain in particular and with the West in general were important in protecting the Hashemite regime in the first decades of Jordan's establishment.
+The chapter will describe the establishment of the Transjordan and the ties which it created with Britain.
+It will argue that relations with Britain in particular and with the West in general were influential in protecting the Hashemite regime in the first decades of Jordan's establishment.

 Chapter 3 - Liberalism in Jordan (Laszlo Csicsmann, Corvinus University of Budapest, Hungary)